 The graph below shows all those hospitals that scored a 100% recommendation rate (extremely likely and likely to recommend) as measured by patients in their response to the FFT for acute inpatient care.
-Within this group, organisations are ordered by those with the highest proportion of patients 'extremely likely' to recommend their providers (highest on left, lowest on right).
-NB some providers with an overall percentage recommendation rate below 100% may have achieved higher rates of patients 'extremely likely' to recommend them than those shown on this graph.
+Within this group, organisations are ordered by those with the highest proportion of patients giving a 'very good' rating to their providers (highest on left, lowest on right), and then by response rates.
+NB some providers with an overall percentage recommendation rate below 100% may have achieved higher rates of patients scoring them as 'very good' than those shown on this graph.